|

 When you provide a prompt, you are essentially feeding the AI with a starting sequence.
 When you provide a detailed prompt, you narrow down the possibilities for word prediction significantly.
 Prompting is not about giving instructions to your Gen AI.
 It is more like a design skill thats helps you to shape how your AI thinks, creates and responds. |

-Framework # 1: ECOSTAR method
+Framework # 1: ECOSTAR

 The ECOSTAR framework is particularly useful for crafting prompts because it focuses on key elements that steer the AI towards generating outputs tailored for specific audiences and contexts.
 BUT ...please also note that this framework more than a tool for prompting.
 The (E)COSTAR framework closely aligns with core thinking skills too.